Sharon Kwan: Rise to fame

 On May 14, 2011, Sharon took part in the audition for Taiwanese reality-singing show Chinese Million Star that was held in Los Angeles, and was invited to Taiwan to take part in the competition.
 She then moved to Taiwan in June 2011 with her mother and sister, and successfully passed many rounds of the competition.
 She was the youngest contestant of the top 6, but was able to continually make personal breakthroughs in her performances, and obtained high affirmations from influential singers and songwriters like Liu Chia-chang and Lo Ta-yu.
 Her popularity rose quickly, and in a short time her competition videos attracted more than 10 million views on the web.
-Finally, her talents and charisma on stage made her the cream of the crop, and on January 8, 2012 won the overall champion of the first season of the competition.
+Finally, her talents and charisma on stage made her the cream of the crop, and on January 8, 2012, won the overall champion of the first season of the competition.
 At the age of 16, she was the youngest champion of the Million Star competitions.

 One of the judges of the contest, David Tao, a well-known figure in the Mandopop industry, saw her potential as a superstar, and immediately signed her under his company Great Entertainment.
 She officially became his first female student.

 In March and April 2012, Sharon returned to Los Angeles to take her exams, and received invitations from Jason Chen and Gerald Ko, who were famous singers on the internet.
 They performed covers of various famous hits, and the songs attracted more than 2 million views in half a year.
 Her vocal skills received widespread acclaim.

-Debut and Career(2012– )
+Debut and career (2012–present)

 Sharon was signed to Gin Star Entertainment in 2012, and became an artiste under Gin Star Entertainment, Great Entertainment and Seed Music.
 Preparations for her debut album immediately began, and on August 24, 2012, just 7 months after her competition, she released her first album titled "Home Girl".

 "Home Girl" was produced personally by David Tao.
 He believed that electronic K-pop music or lyrical mandarin songs were not the most suitable for Sharon's age and style.
 Hence he searched for a special team of Golden Melody Award-winning producers and songwriters, and produced an album that created her own music style.

 In 2015, she auditioned in the 4th season of "The Voice of China" with the Song 晴天, originally sung by Jay Chou.
 She passed the blind audition with a two chair turn and was on Team Jay.
 Sharon was selected in Team Jay's final four but was later eliminated by Team Na Ying's Gary Sun.